 DRIVING AN HCVA SYSTEM IN A WATER RESERVOIR

 Radon concentration measured by our sensor in a water reservoir, while driving the HVAC system through a smart relay connected to our cloud.
 The HVAC is turned on when the radon concentration exceeds 180 Bq/m³, and is turned off when it falls below 120 Bq/m³ (grey bands).
 The gold band shows the period at the end of the measurement when the HVAC was off and the radon concentration drifted to a higher value.

 PURIFYING THE AIR IN A CELLAR

 In some places there is no HVAC system and it is too expensive or simply impossible to install one.
-Thanks to our RADOM monitoring device and the dose killer plugin system it is simple to minimise the dose to the lung (i.e. the damage from radiation) and the risk of lung cancer.
-We measured in a cellar how turning on and off the dose killer plugin modulates the effective dose.
+Thanks to our RADOM monitoring and mitigation system it is simple to minimize the dose to the lung (i.e. the damage from radiation) and the risk of lung cancer.
+We measured in a cellar how turning on and off the system modulates the effective dose.